dpom93/garmin_tableau_project/README.md

 - **Implications for Training**

-  - As my focus has shifted from purely burning calories to improving overall fitness, strength, or endurance, the decreased correlation might reflect a balanced and varied approach to my training, which can be beneficial in the long term.
+  - As my focus has shifted from purely burning calories to improving overall fitness and strength, the decreased correlation might reflect a balanced and varied approach to my training, which can be beneficial in the long term.
 This makes sense when considering the lower intensity activities (untracked) I have increased over the years.
 <img width="628" alt="Screenshot 2024-08-20 at 3 31 29 PM" src="https://github.com/user-attachments/assets/1871f406-bc02-443f-8799-acc3ecd35a3c">